Open-UAS/PX4-Autopilot/README.md

-# PX4 Drone Autopilot, Open UAS Fork
+# PX4 Drone Autopilot, OpenUAS Fork

 ## ***Switch to the [stable branch](https://github.com/LTL-AERO/PX4-Autopilot/tree/stable)***

-**The default branch (master) is only used for repository management and does not contain any firmware content**
+**The default branch (master) is only used for repository management and documentation, it does not contain any source code**

 ## Steps to compile custom firmware for Gazebo simulation